AlexandrePradeilles/RL_Project/README.md

 ![](Results/RND_ourenv_position.png)	               | ![](Results/DDQL_ourenv_position.png)
 ![](Results/RND_ourenv_action_proba.png)	               | ![](Results/DDQL_ourenv_action_proba.png)

-## Important findings to mention

-- **As it has been mentioned in the paper**, one of the obstacles that impact seriously the performance of the agent is the **Dancing with Skulls**.
-During the test time and also by observing the Running Intrinsic Reward during the training time, it got clear that most of the time, the agent is extremely willing to play with skulls, spiders, laser beams and etc. since those behaviors produce considerable intrinsic rewards.
-- `Kernel_size` of [this part](https://github.com/openai/random-network-distillation/blob/f75c0f1efa473d5109d487062fd8ed49ddce6634/policies/cnn_policy_param_matched.py#L104) of the original implementation is wrong; it should be 3 (same as the DQN nature paper) but it is 4.
-- The usage of `RewardForwardFilter` in the original implementation is definitely wrong, as it's been addressed [here](https://github.com/openai/large-scale-curiosity/issues/6#issuecomment-433981760) and solved [here](https://github.com/openai/random-network-distillation/issues/16#issuecomment-488387659).

 ## Table of hyper-parameters

 > By using the max and skip frames of 4, max frames per episode should be 4500 so 4500 * 4 = 18000 as it has been mentioned in the paper.